Scroll to the bottom for my top-5 dandruff shampoos ranking.

 The 5 Best Anti-Dandruff Shampoos

 My favorite product with ample scientific backing behind its efficacy and numerous Amazon and Walmart reviews.
-The key active ingredient in this shampoo is Ketoconazole 1%, which has anti-fungal, anti-dandruff and anti-androgenic properties.
+The key active ingredient in this shampoo is Ketoconazole 1%, which is an anti-fungal agent with anti-dandruff and anti-androgenic properties.
 The last of these aids scalp hair growth according to a number of studies.
+Nizoral attacks the Malassezia microbe, the main cause of dandruff in many instances.
 See my post on Nizoral for much more details and discussion of the science behind this product.
 Nizoral comes in a fairly small bottle, but still lasts for many months with twice a week usage.
 I do not recommend more frequent usage or else you can exacerbate scalp dryness and end up with brittle hair quality and texture.
 You can also get Nizoral 2% medicated shampoo with a prescription.

 The key active ingredient in this popular dermatologist recommended product is 2% coal tar extract.
 The instructions suggest just once a week usage to be ideal in combating dandruff, seborrheic dermatitis as well as psoriasis.
 The coal tar gives this product an unusual color and keratolytic properties that can smoothen and improve scalp skin.
 Some users do not like the smell of this shampoo and also complain about dyed hair color fading.
 Note that Neutrogena T/Sal is a different product made by the same company, but is also highly rated and contains salicylic acid 3%.